friemen/zackzack/README.md

 focus to, could be part of an action or, more general, in an event-handler.
-React basically supports this: http://facebook.github.io/react/docs/working-with-the-browser.html
+React basically supports this: http://facebook.github.io/react/docs/working-with-the-browser.html I've seen that Reagents TodoMVC uses .focus within did-mount.

 ## My ideas and decisions so far

-State is kept in a global atom, according to Om's pgm model.
+Application state is kept in a global atom, according to Om's pgm model.
+Local component state is almost not used, so even "transient" information like currently selected items or enabled/disabled state of a component is part of global application state.
+This makes possible to directly influence this data in action functions that are not part of the component to be controlled.

 A *view* bundles the specification on contents, a channel, actions, rules and a validator.